SiewYan/TauCMSDAS19/README.md

 You can always look at the official code snippets, they're in the notebook itself, but only do it as last resort and give yourself a chance to learn by trying in first person!

+We suggest that, during the hands on exercise, you follow the passages in the notebook interactively in a `ipython` session and/or write code in a separate python file.

 ### Tips & Tricks
 * Let the job run even if the session is closed:
    * https://en.wikipedia.org/wiki/Nohup